- 1 Benefits of Working in Russia

 - 7 Where to Look for a Job

-Getting a job in Russia should not be more difficult than getting a job anywhere else.
-This guide should provide you with everything you need to know about finding a job in Russia as an expat.
+Getting expat jobs in Russia should not be more difficult than getting a job anywhere else.
+Expatriant was created to help you find a job in Russia.
+This guide should provide you with everything you need to know about finding expat jobs in Russia.

 Benefits of Working in Russia